allandao/random-word-robot/README.md

 The goal of this project is to generate a random word with the definition, using robohash to generate a random robot for the generated word.

 The file ```dictionary_robot.py``` is meant to be run in the command line.
 The end goal of this project is to implement the script on PythonAnywhere's scheduled task system to schedule the script running each day.
-Alongside what '''dictionary_robot.py''' does, the script run daily will also email the results to a personal email.
+Alongside what ```dictionary_robot.py``` does, the script run daily will also email the results to a personal email.

+Using https://random-word-api.herokuapp.com/home for requesting random words, the (unofficial) Google Dictionary API at https://dictionaryapi.dev/ for definitions, and robohash for uniquely generated robots at https://robohash.org/.

 ## Running the script
 To run this project, download the files and navigate to the project files.